mykhayloyuminov/test-exercise/README.md

 To start the application you need to do three steps:
-Open Terminal, go to folder trainee-exercise, execute npm start;
+Open Terminal, go to folder trainee-exercise, execute npm install, then npm start;